Irregular bleeding / periods / menstrual irregularity

 • Minimally invasive and robotic surgical options

-• Locations at Chelsea & Westminster, The Lister, and The Wellington Hospital
+• Locations at Chelsea & Westminster, The Lister and The Wellington Hospital

-At Happiher, we’re here to listen, to diagnose carefully, and to help you find lasting solutions.
+At Happiher we’re here to listen, to diagnose carefully and to help you find lasting solutions.

-What Is Considered Irregular Bleeding?
+What Is Irregular Bleeding?

 Menstrual irregularity covers a wide range of changes to your cycle, including: